Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

   }
 ```

-The full Sign in Page should now be similar to:
+The full 'SigninPage.js' should now be similar to:
 ```py
 import './SigninPage.css';
 import React from "react";